Union (Yes album): Critical reception

+Band retrospection

-Most of the band have negative opinions on the album.
-Wakeman stated he was dissatisfied with the production, commenting that most of his contributions were so altered in the final result that he could not recognise them, adding that he called the album Onion because "it made me cry every time I heard it".
-Rabin thought it lacked a linking thread and ranked 90125 and Big Generator as better.
-"I don't hate Union as much as Rick," he stated in 2016, "but it was a peculiar record.
+The vast majority of the band members have openly disowned the album.
+Wakeman expressed intense dissatisfaction with the extensive revisions, reportedly throwing his first two copies of the album out of a limousine and his hotel room window.
+After some months to reflect on the album, Wakeman stated he was "one hundred percent unhappy with every piece of keyboard work."
+Consequently, he nicknamed the project Onion because it brought tears to his eyes every time he heard it.
+Rabin called the album a "black mark on the band", maintaining that 90125 (1983) and Big Generator (1987) were vastly superior efforts.
+Reflecting on the project in 2016, Rabin added: "I don't hate Union as much as Rick, but it was a peculiar record.
 It was instigated by Clive Davis and made largely in isolation by the musicians and Jon, so the title is misleading.
 To me, Union is more of a failed project than a real album."
-Bruford remains very critical: "It was probably not only the most dishonest title that I've ever had the privilege of playing drums underneath, but the single worst album I've ever recorded."
+Bruford has remained the album's most severe internal critic, declaring: "It was probably not only the most dishonest title that I've ever had the privilege of playing drums underneath, but the single worst album I've ever recorded."